Wacky-Mole/WackysDatabase/Thunderstore/README.md

     Q: What is 0.0.1 Error message when I try to connect?
 I keep getting this one COOP.
         A: 0.0.1 is a security feature that prevents people loading into a singleplayer world and then immediately connecting to a multiplayer world.
 It does seem to have some problems in COOP.
             Just disable it on the server if you are having problems.
 ExtraSecurity = false

-    Q: Can I clone or adjust Projectiles?
-        A: No, wackydb doesn't do projectiles, it may someday.

     Q: Wackydb object failed hashes, Please fix yaml or Bug, removing from ObjectDB, rerunning
         A: So this can be any number of things.
 First make sure you clear your cache!
 It might mean that the yaml is not be correct,